KQM-git/TCL/docs/enemy-data/hilichurls/hilichurls/shield-hilichurl-guard.md

 ## Attacks

-* Uses a dendro hand Shield&Club.
-Both can be burnt using pyro, losing them in the process.
+* Uses a Dendro hand Shield&Club.
+Both can be burnt using Pyro, losing them in the process.
 The wooden shield can also be destroyed by dealing enough damage.
 * Swings its' club at the player.
 If the club is burnt, it will swing using its' claws instead.
 * Blocks attacks in the way of its' shields.
 Attacks from the side and back can still go through.
 If the shield is burnt, it will be unable to perform this attack.